PrairieLearn/PrairieLearn/doc/remoteExams.md

 * Some students have accommodations, such as 1.5x time — **these students must be listed first in the access rules**
 * Some students take the exam at a later "conflict" time, mainly because they are in a different timezone

-Some notes about this configuration:

-* The exam window (70 minutes, `startDate` to `endDate`) has been set to be 10 minutes longer than the exam time limit (60 minutes).
-If a student starts the exam late, then the countdown timer on their exam will show the full exam time limit (60 minutes).
-However, they will not be able to access the exam past the `endDate` time under any circumstances.
-See [PL issue #2217](https://github.com/PrairieLearn/PrairieLearn/issues/2217) for details.
-* If a student closes their web browser accidentally during an exam, they can just re-open it and continue taking the exam where they left off.
-They can even switch computers and just login to PrairieLearn again, and continuing taking their exam on the new computer.
-The timer does not pause when the web browser is closed.
-The timer is always in "wall time", meaning the same as a physical clock on the wall.
-* Remember to extend both `endDate` *and* `timeLimitMin` for students with extra-time accommodations.
-* Students who are scheduled for a conflict exam will be able to access the exam during the primary time slot.
-However, if they do so, they will be blocked from the exam during the conflict timeslot.
-* After the timer expires the exam will auto-close and grade any saved but ungraded questions and show students their final score.
-After this time students will be unable to see any of the questions.
-* If a student closes their web browser before the exam is complete, their exam will be automatically closed and graded within 12 minutes after their timer expires.
-If they try and access their exam during this time it will immediately close and grade.
-* Before downloading final scores, wait at least 12 minutes after the last student would have finished to ensure all exams are closed.
-You can also check (and manually close exams) on the "Students" page under the assessment in PrairieLearn.

 ```json
 "allowAccess": [
     {